- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Conservative and formal.
 Dark suits are standard in professional environments; men wear a white shirt and a tie.
-Women can wear suits, dresses or blouses and skirts provided they are modest.
+Women can wear suits, dresses or modest blouses and skirts.
 Skirts and dresses should be knee-length and shoulders should be covered.

 Not expected, but appropriate and well received.
 Small tokens for colleagues go a long way to building good relationships.
 Don't open gifts in front of the giver unless invited to do so.

-Women are equal but under-represented in the business world.
+Women are equal in theory but remain under-represented in the business world.